emtee40/SurvivalManual-wiki/MultiTool.md

 ### Which MultiTool

 There are a lot of options out there.
-I really like my [Leatherman OHT][OHTMultiTool].
+I really like my [Leatherman OHT](OHTMultiTool).
 I am carrying it most of the time when going out.
-Basically just leave it at home when I want to go dance and jump around or have to go to a place with security which might take the tool as it has a knife.
+Basically just leave it at home when I want to go dance and jump around or have to go to a place with security which might have a problem with the tool as it contains a sharp knife.

 ### Maintenance